nomakulazim-netizen/Xanthomonas-vasicola-genome-assembly-pipeline/README.md

 These can be modified to use different reference genomes depending on the pathovar being assembled.

-For **plasmid scaffolding (Step 7 in the notebook)**, update `reference.fasta` to the most appropriate reference plasmid for your dataset.
+For the **plasmid scaffolding (Step 7 in the notebook)**, update `reference.fasta` to the most appropriate reference plasmid for your dataset.

 ### 6. Run the notebook
 Start Jupyter Lab or Notebook in the repository folder: